dlt-hub/dlt/docs/website/docs/walkthroughs/create-a-pipeline.md

 :::tip
-We will use `dlt` as an example project https://github.com/dlt-hub/dlt, feel free to replace it with your own repository.
+We will use `dlt` repository as an example GitHub project https://github.com/dlt-hub/dlt, feel free to replace it with your own repository.
 :::

 Modify `github_api_resource` in `github_api.py` to request issues data from your GitHub project's API: